atomizejs/atomizejs.github.com/getting_started.markdown

   to all clients using this AtomizeJS server.
 The initial value of the `atomize.root` object is the empty object, `{}`.
 3. The same transaction has different behaviours depending on what it finds.
-If the client is the first client there, then it will find that the `x` property is `undefined`.
+If the client is the first client to run the transaction, then it will find that the `x` property is `undefined`.
 It will then assign to the `x` property, and return, thus completing the transaction.
 The second client will find that the `x` property is defined, and so will go into the other branch of the `if` statement.
 4. State continues to exist in the server even if clients leave.
-If you start the AtomizeJS server, then point a client at this HTML page, that client will be the first client there, and will write the current date to the `x` property of the `root` object.
+If you start the AtomizeJS server, then point a client at this HTML page, then that client will be the first client to run the transaction, and will write the current date to the `x` property of the `root` object.
 The effect of this transaction exists on the server.
 Thus even if you shut your browser down and restart it, when you next visit the page, you'll be the second client there, and thus will read the previously written date.

 ## The importance of continuations